FAQ

 The comic began with a few tame gag strips.
 Proto-Chax looked angry, so I thought it would be fitting to have him attack Proto-Aun, thus I gave Proto-Aun a weapon to defend himself, and that and a few puns comprised the first strip.
 The comic had no depth, and I had no clue of what was to come.
 In the second strip, I added some words from a nonsense poem that I wrote many years back.
 I noodled around for a few strips and added some ideas I thought were interesting, and the characters started to wake up, while the structure of the nonsense poem added a sense of purpose.
 Thus, my collaboration with my younger self has proven fruitful, and I hope that he would have approved what I have made of his work.

-Over the past four years, the story has grown in complexity and sent me as a storyteller in odd directions that I had no way of foreseeing.
+Over the past years, the story has grown in complexity and sent me as a storyteller in odd directions that I had no way of foreseeing.
 I am pleased with the story’s progress so far, and I hope to continue telling it until it reaches its foreordained conclusion.
 I know how it ends, I am just working out how to get there from here.

 Where is this poem?